apify/apify-docs/docs/storage/request_queue.md

 For a detailed breakdown of each API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/request-queues).

-## Queue sharing
+## Sharing request queues between runs

 You can access a request queue from any [actor]({{@link actors.md}}) or [task]({{@link actors/tasks.md}}) run as long as you know its `name` or `ID`.

-To access a request queue from another run using the Apify SDK, open it using the `Apify.openRequestQueue([queueIdOrName])` [method]((https://sdk.apify.com/docs/api/apify#apifyopenrequestqueuequeueidorname-options)) like you would any other named queue.
+To access a request queue from another run using the Apify SDK, open it using the `Apify.openRequestQueue([queueIdOrName])` [method]((https://sdk.apify.com/docs/api/apify#apifyopenrequestqueuequeueidorname-options)) like you would any other queue.

     const otherQueue = await Apify.openRequestQueue('old-queue');

 To access a request queue using the [JavaScript API client](#javascript-api-client), use the `getOrCreateQueue()` [method](https://docs.apify.com/apify-client-js#ApifyClient-requestQueues).

-    const queue = await requestQueues.getOrCreateQueue({
+    const otherQueue = await requestQueues.getOrCreateQueue({
         queueName: 'my-queue',
     });